Sign up to receive the secret welcome e-mail.

 Since launching in Sept.
 2023, PTFO has been:

-• named one of The Best Podcasts of 2025 by New York Magazine
+• named one of the Best Podcasts of 2025 by New York Magazine

 He owns the record for biggest comeback in Celebrity Family Feud history (above) and was inducted into The Process Hall of Fame (which is definitely a real thing).